Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 ### Cleanup
 As the Docker image is run in detached mode with `docker run`, the container will still be running after the application command completes.
-Currently, there is no "clean" way to do perform cleanup from the Azure Batch API.
+Currently, there is no "clean" way to perform cleanup from the Azure Batch API.
 However, by using the job auto-complete and job release facilities provided by Azure Batch, Batch Shipyard can automatically stop and remove the Docker container.
 By default, multi-instance tasks are now cleaned up using this